The Complete CBD Dosing Guide:

 If you’re new to CBD or trying out a new product for a specific use, you may be wondering, “How much CBD should I take?”
-This is a very common question and it’s important to recognize that there is no universal CBD dosage.
+This is a very common question and it’s important to recognize that there is no universal CBD dosage guide.
 There are many variables to consider when determining the right amount for you, including:

 1) The type of CBD product you’re taking